 They “burn through it” too fast.
 They need a higher dose in order to get an average effect.

 My scientist-husband and I wrote a 7-part series explaining metabolizing issues and more: Genetic Testing for ADHD Medications.

-3. Insurance companies who reimburse poorly for psychiatric treatment
+— Insurance reimburses poorly for psychiatric treatment

 That’s when they are completely depleted:

-- Typically from exhaustion (why go to sleep when for the first time in your life you have “superhuman” focus?).
+- Typically from exhaustion (why go to sleep when for the first time in your life you have “superhuman” focus?)

-Schwarz failed to comprehend that ADHD sometimes had a way of “sneaking up” on people later in life.
+In reporting about Fee’s suicide, Schwarz rejected that ADHD sometimes had a way of “sneaking up” on people later in life.
 That’s when their innate intelligence and ability to get by in school without good study habits no longer are enough.

 Rest in peace, Richard.

-Excerpt: My Book’s Chapter on Medication
+— Excerpt: You, Me, ADHD’s Chapter on Medication

 Chapter 21: RX Treatment Results That Last